Nkhll/citirix-auto-login/README.md

     ```sh
     pip install selenium

+## Configuration

-3. **Modify config.py**
+1. **Modify config.py**
     Fill your username, password, login_url, download_dir ex.
 (C:\\Users\\Username\\Downloads)

+## Usage

-4. **Run the startup script**
+1. **Run the startup script**
     ```sh
     python startup.py

+## Additional feature

-5. **Recommended : Compile and generate a .exe**
+**Recommended : Compile and generate a .exe**
 After a successful compilation, it's recommended to generate a .exe file to avoid running the script multiple times.

     ```sh
     pip install pyinstaller
     pyinstaller --onefile startup.py

-6. **Run the exe file**
+    **Run the exe file**
     Navigate to /dist folder and use startup.exe for auto login.

+## Contributing

+1. Fork the Project
+2. Create a branch for your feature (git checkout -b feature/AmazingFeature)
+3. Commit your changes (git commit -m 'Add some AmazingFeature')
+4. Push to the branch (git push origin feature/AmazingFeature)
+5. Open a Pull Request

+## Contact
+Nikhil Kumar Srivastava - devwork8nikhil@gmail.com.

+## License
+Distributed under the `BSD 2-Clause License` License.
+See LICENSE for more information.

 That should cover the basics.
 Feel free to customize it further based on your specific requirements.
-Raise an issue with details if you run into or reach out to devwork8nikhil@gmail.com.
+Raise an issue with details if you run into
 Don't forget to star this repo if it helped you.

 Happy coding! 🚀